Artemis21/KOTH/README.md

 # KOTH
-Utilities to help with inter-language "King of the Hill" style coding challenges, where participants create "bots" (programs) to compete in some challenge.
+Utilities to help with inter-language "King of the Hill" style coding challenges, where participants create "bots" (scripts) to compete in some challenge.